-(2) With the exception of this subsection, sections 3, 12(c) and 22(4), and subject to subsection (3) the effect of this Act may be varied by agreement or by a provision stated or incorporated by reference in an UNDERTAKING.
-A term in an agreement or UNDERTAKING generally excusing liability or generally limiting remedies for failure to perform obligations is not sufficient to vary obligations prescribed by this Act.
+- 1 (1) Part 1 applies to all undertakings as defined in subsection 1.1(r), except that for undertakings governed by Part 2, Part 1 applies only insofar as it is not inconsistent with the specific provisions of Part 2. - (2) With the exception of this subsection, sections 1.1, 2, 3, 4, 5, 6(2), 12(c), 14, and 22(4), and subject to subsection (3), the effect of this Act may be varied by agreement or by a provision stated or incorporated by reference in an undertaking.
+A term in an agreement or undertaking generally excusing liability or generally limiting remedies for failure to perform obligations is not sufficient to vary obligations prescribed by this Act.

+Comment

+On modification of the definitions: see Comment 3 to UCC Section 5-103: "parties should generally avoid modifying the definitions..."

-(3) The obligations of good faith, diligence, reasonableness, and care may not be disclaimed by agreement.
+- (3) The obligations of good faith, diligence, reasonableness and care may not be disclaimed by agreement.
 The parties, by agreement, may determine the standards by which the performance of those obligations is to be measured if those standards are not manifestly unreasonable.
-Whenever this Act requires an action to be taken within a reasonable time, a time that is not manifestly unreasonable may be fixed by agreement.

-(4) An ISSUER, nominated person or adviser may not be exempted from liability for any grossly negligent.

-(4.1) All provisions that apply to an ISSUER apply equally to a CONFIRMER other than:

-(Comment: We need to set out the exceptions to the general rule)

-(4.2) All provisions that apply to an UNDERTAKING apply equally to a confirmation other than:

-(Comment: We need to set out the exceptions to the general rule)

-(5) The statement of a rule in this Act does not by itself require, imply, or negate application of the same or a different rule to a situation not provided for, or to a person not specified, in this Act.

-(COMMENT: We have to have a provision that will guide interpretation so that it is clear that deviation from the language of the Convention doesn't necessarily mean that Part 1 is to be interpreted differently from Part 2.
-The two parts are to be construed consistently.)
+Whenever this Act requires an action to be taken within a reasonable time, a time that is not manifestly unreasonable may be fixed by agreement. - (4) An issuer, nominated person or adviser may not be exempted from liability for any grossly negligent conduct. - (4.1) All provisions that apply to an issuer apply equally to a confirmer other than subsections 7(2), 1.1(c) and 7(3) - (4.2) All provisions that apply to an undertaking apply equally to a confirmation other than subsections 7(2), 7(3) and 7(4)(c). - (5) The statement of a rule in this Act does not by itself require, imply, or negate application of the same or a different rule to a situation not provided for, or to a person not specified, in this Act. - (6) The fact that the language of any provision in Part 1 is different from the language used in the related provision of the Convention and of Part 2 does not, in and of itself, mean that the provision in Part 1 is to be interpreted differently than the related provision of the Convention and of Part 2.
+Parts 1 and 2 shall be interpreted in a consistent manner.